bmraubo/8l_gbooks_search/README.md

 The refactoring of the app to rely on objects also presented an opportunity for better tests.
 The previous design of having one function flow into another was discarded in favour of using async/await to better implement asynchronous functionality.

-Once the objects relied on asynchronous methods, the architecture of the app could be improved by placing the Search functionality from the Reading List functionality within seperate files - the loop being the main cause of the circular dependancy issues encountered by the initial app.
+Since the app now relies on Objects and asynchronous methods, the architecture was improved by placing the Search functionality from the Reading List functionality within seperate files - the loop being the main cause of the circular dependancy issues encountered by the initial app.

 The result is an application that is more decoupled, easier to maintain, and easier to expand on.

-### Packaging